How to Permanently Erase Files on Windows?

 Step 6: Once the erasure is complete, you will see the Erasure Complete window.
 Click OK.

-You can schedule the above process using the Scheduler option to complete it at a specified time.
-Similarly, the traces and deleted files data can be permanently erased using Stellar File Eraser.
+You can also schedule the above process using the Scheduler option to complete it at a specified time and date.
+Similarly, traces and deleted files data can be permanently erased using Stellar File Eraser.

 Conclusion

-Windows 11 OS refers to the process of wiping the drive as ‘cleaning the drive’.
-So if you want to use the first two methods and you see the above phrase, do not worry as it will not remove the partition of your computer.
-While Windows 11 has been laced with the option to erase a complete drive permanently, there is no option to select specific files and permanently erase them.
-You can use a file eraser software to permanently erase selective files, folders, etc. on your Windows 11 PC.
+While Windows offers the option to erase a complete drive permanently, or using command line, there is no option to select specific files and permanently erase them.
+Hence, we recommend you to use a file eraser software to permanently erase selective files, folders, browsing history, etc. on your Windows PC.

 Was this article helpful?